Cheryl Howard Travel Blogger

 My mission is to inspire you to travel more or even move abroad!

-Over 45,000 people follow my round the world travels and expat adventures at home in Berlin.
-My wanderlust has taken me 37 countries, stretching across four continents.
+Over 44,000 people follow my round the world travels and expat adventures at home in Berlin.
+My wanderlust has taken me 38 countries, stretching across four continents.
 Upon falling in love with Europe, I left Canada, quitting my job, selling everything I own, and moving to Berlin.
-When I’m not jetting off on a weekend getaway, I work as an Agile Coach by day, travel blogger by night, and host monthly expat meetups in Berlin.
+When I’m not jetting off on a weekend getaway, I work as an Agile Coach by day, travel blogger by night, and host a monthly expat meetup in Berlin.

 My Journey Into Travel Addiction